Management Information Systems

-Students completing the marketing specialization must complete University, general degree, admission core, and business core requirements for the BSBA degree, including admission to the BSBA program.
+Students completing the management information systems specialization must complete University, general degree, admission core, and business core requirements for the BSBA degree, including admission to the BSBA program.

 - Grade of "C" or better must be earned in each course taken for the specialization.

 - CS 2010, MIS 4210, MIS 4400, MIS 4500, and MIS 4710

 - Three of the following MIS courses: MIS 4020, MIS 4050, MIS 4170, MIS 4220, MIS 4600, MIS 4720.